networktocode/nornir-pyntc/README.md

 - pyntc_show - Can be used to send a singular `show` command to a network device.
 - pyntc_show_list - Same as pyntc_show but can send a list of commands.

-For detailed information on the Pyntc methods, view the pyntc [documentation](https://github.com/networktocode/pyntc).
+For detailed information on the Pyntc methods, view the [Pyntc documentation](https://github.com/networktocode/pyntc).

 ## Examples